PPLSOpenResearch/PPLSOpenResearch.github.io/docs/events/20211104_sharing_code.md

 ## Drop-in session

 We run a drop-in session on Nov 11th, 14-15:00 BST.
-If you have any questions about working with Github, please don't hesitate to come.
+If you have any questions about working with git or Github, please don't hesitate to come.

 ## Materials